NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: Experiments

 \subsection{Quantitative Results}

 \paragraph{\textbf{Compared Methods}}

-As described in Section \ref{sec:task}, our task can be divided into three settings: camera-only, LiDAR-only, camera+LiDAR.
-To investigate the impact of different modalities on the question-answering performance, we select a representative backbone as the feature extractor for each setting.
-We choose \textbf{BEVDet} \cite{huang2021bevdet} for camera-only setting, which proposed a novel paradigm of explicitly encoding the perspective-view features into the BEV space, and it is highly compatible with our pipeline.
-For the LiDAR-only setting, we opt for \textbf{CenterPoint} \cite{yin2021center}.
+As mentioned earlier, our task can be divided into three settings: camera-only, LiDAR-only, camera+LiDAR.
+To explore the impact of different modalities on the question-answering performance, we select representative backbone for each setting.
+We choose \textbf{BEVDet} \cite{huang2021bevdet} for camera-only setting, which proposed a novel paradigm of explicitly encoding the perspective-view features into the BEV space. \textbf{CenterPoint} \cite{yin2021center} is selected for LiDAR-only setting.
 It introduced a center-based object keypoint detector and has shown excellent performance in both detection accuracy and speed.
-For the multi-modal model, we adopt \textbf{MSMDFusion} \cite{msmdfusion} which leverages depth information and fine-grained cross-modal interactions between the LiDAR and camera, achieving state-of-the-art results on the nuScenes detection benchmark for single model.
+For the multi-modal model, we opt for \textbf{MSMDFusion} \cite{msmdfusion}, which leverages depth and fine-grained LiDAR-camera interaction, achieving state-of-the-art results on the nuScenes detection benchmark for single model.

-As for the QA-head, we select two classic models, \textbf{BUTD} \cite{anderson2018bottom} and \textbf{MCAN} \cite{yu2019deep}.
+Regarding the QA-head, we select two classic models, \textbf{BUTD} \cite{anderson2018bottom} and \textbf{MCAN} \cite{yu2019deep}.
 BUTD advocates for computing bottom-up and top-down attention on salient regions of the image.
-MCAN stacks self-attention and cross-attention modules to model the vision-language feature interaction.
-To validate the upper bound of the QA models, we also use perfect perceptual results, \emph{i.e.}, ground-truth labels.
-Specifically, we use GloVe embeddings of objects and their status as object features.
-These are recorded as \textbf{GroundTruth} in Table \ref{tab:sota}.
+MCAN stacks self-attention and cross-attention modules for vision-language feature interaction.
+To establish the upper bound of the QA models, we employ perfect perceptual results, \emph{i.e.}, ground-truth object labels.
+Specifically, we use GloVe for objects and their status embedding, noted as \textbf{GroundTruth} in Table \ref{tab:sota}.
 Additionally, we design a \textbf{Q-Only} baseline to investigate the impact of language bias.
-Q-Only can be considered as a blind model that ignores the visual information.
+Q-Only can be considered as a blind model that ignores the visual input.

 \paragraph{\textbf{Results and Discussions}} According to the results shown in Table \ref{tab:sota}, we have the following observations that are worth discussing.